-- All linear dimensions are in millimeters. - This drawing is subject to change without notice. - Body dimensions do not include mold flash or protrusion.
-Mold flash and protrusion shall not exceed 0.15 per side. - This package is designed to be soldered to a thermal pad on the board.
+- NOTES: A. All linear dimensions are in millimeters. - B. This drawing is subject to change without notice. - C. Body dimensions do not include mold flash or protusions, mold flash not to exceed 0.15mm. - This package is designed to be soldered to a thermal pad on the board.
 Refer to Technical Brief, PowerPad Thermally Enhanced Package, Texas Instruments Literature No. SLMA002 for information regarding recommended board layout.
-This document is available at www.ti.com http://www.ti.com.
-Falls within JEDEC MO-153 Variation DCT.
+This document is available at www.ti.com.
+See the product data sheet for details regarding the exposed thermal pad dimensions. - E. Falls within JEDEC MO-153